BIND 9 Operating System Support

 __declspec(thread)MSVC extension on Windows.

-BIND 9.17 requires a fairly recent version of
+BIND 9.17 and all later versions require a fairly recent version of

 libuv (at least 1.x).
 For some of the older systems, an updated